MicrosoftLearning/mslearn-fabric/Instructions/Labs/03b-medallion-lakehouse.md

 4. When your new workspace opens, it should be empty, as shown here:

     ![Screenshot of an empty workspace in Power BI.](./Images/new-workspace-medallion.png)
 5. Navigate to the workspace settings and enable the **Data model editing** preview feature.
-This will enable you to create relationships between tables in your lakehouse.
+This will enable you to create relationships between tables in your lakehouse using a Power BI dataset.

     ![Screenshot of the workspace settings page in Power BI.](./Images/workspace-settings.png)

     > **Note**: You may need to refresh the browser tab after enabling the preview feature.

 ## Create a lakehouse and upload data to bronze layer

 Now that you have a workspace, it's time to switch to the *Data engineering* experience in the Fabric portal and create a data lakehouse for the data you're going to analyze.